praw-dev/praw/docs/pages/call_and_response_bot.rst

 This expression add two newline characters before each list item to break up list items that aren't separated by newlines (which they need to be).
 Reddit markdown will treat this as a single line between items.
-Also, markdown doesn't care what number we when enumerating a list, so we can just use "1." for each list item and let the markdown interpreter figure out what the correct number should be.
+Also, markdown doesn't care what number we use when enumerating a list, so we can just use "1." for each list item and let the markdown interpreter figure out what the correct number should be.

 We'll wrap this regular expression with our `bot_action` function to have the bot perform this operation only on the comments that passed the